evolvingstuff/vdw2/content/posts/light-improves-health-by-more-than-just-vitamin-d.md

 │   inner_content: `((Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies))`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies))`
 │   │   inner_content: `Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies`
-│   │   page: `Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies`
-│   │   children:
+│   │   page: `Health benefit of Sunlight is more than Vitamin D in the blood - many studies` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Health benefit of Sunlight is more than Vitamin D in the blood - many studies|Health benefit of Sunlight is more than Vitamin D in the blood - many studies`